mathworks/toolboxdesign/MEX.md

 ## TL;DR
 - C and C++ code goes into the `cpp` folder.
 - Each MEX function is in its own folder with a `Mex` suffix
 - Place the built MEX functions in a `derived` folder inside your `toolbox` folder.
-MEX functions should only be called from MATLAB code within your toolbox in order to increase reliability
+- MEX functions should only be called from MATLAB code within your toolbox in order to increase reliability
 - External libraries are placed within a platform specific folder in the `derived` folder and must be added to the system path
 - If your MEX function is written in C++, we recommend using the [`mexhost`](https://www.mathworks.com/help/matlab/ref/mexhost.html) command to increase reliability
 - Use a [`MexTask`](https://www.mathworks.com/help/matlab/ref/matlab.buildtool.tasks.mextask-class.html) in your [`buildfile.m`](https://www.mathworks.com/help/matlab/build-automation.html) for consistent builds

 ## Overview

 [MEX functions](https://www.mathworks.com/help/matlab/call-mex-file-functions.html) are compiled functions that bridge the gap between MATLAB and C/C++.
 They behave like a MATLAB function and you must build them for each operating system you want to run on.
-You can determine the MEX file extension (for example, `.mexw64` in Microsoft Windows) for your operating system using the MATLAB command [`mexext`](https://www.mathworks.com/help/matlab/ref/mexext.html).
 This guide will navigate you through the process of integrating MEX functions into your toolbox, ensuring smooth implementation in both development and production environments.
 This makes it easier for others to understand and contribute to your toolbox.

 This guide ***does not*** teach how to author MEX functions -- there are extensive guides and examples in the MATLAB documentation for both [C](https://www.mathworks.com/help/matlab/call-mex-files-1.html) and [C++](https://www.mathworks.com/help/matlab/cpp-mex-file-applications.html).
 Can't decide between using C or C++?
 We recommend you use the C++ MEX function interface introduced in R2018a.
 One of the large advantages is that it supports more sophisticated memory management.